GetSure

 Cigar Smoking Underwriting Criteria for Insurance Companies

-TransamericaWithin the last 12 months have you used nicotine replacement, smoking or tobacco products in any form including, but not limited to the following: nicotine gum, patch or pills; cigarettes; cigars; pipe; chew; snuff; e-cigarettes; vape; hookah; or have you used marijuana more than 12 times in the last 12 months?No
+TransamericaNoWithin the last 12 months have you used nicotine replacement, smoking or tobacco products in any form including, but not limited to the following: nicotine gum, patch or pills; cigarettes; cigars; pipe; chew; snuff; e-cigarettes; vape; hookah; or have you used marijuana more than 12 times in the last 12 months?

-Liberty BankersHave you used tobacco, nicotine, or e-cigarettes in any form in the past 12 months?No
+Liberty BankersNoHave you used tobacco, nicotine, or e-cigarettes in any form in the past 12 months?

-Sons of NorwayIs the proposed insured currently using or has used in the past 12 months any form of tobacco or nicotine substitute?No
+Sons of NorwayNoIs the proposed insured currently using or has used in the past 12 months any form of tobacco or nicotine substitute?

-Americo EagleHave You used any nicotine products (including, but not limited to, cigarettes, cigars, pipes, chewing tobacco, snuff, alternative nicotine delivery devices such as nicotine chewing gum or lozenges, nicotine patches or e-cigarettes or any device used for the vaporization of liquid nicotine) within the last 12 months?Yes, if you quit within the first three years of the policy
+Americo EagleYes, if you quit within the first three years of the policyHave You used any nicotine products (including, but not limited to, cigarettes, cigars, pipes, chewing tobacco, snuff, alternative nicotine delivery devices such as nicotine chewing gum or lozenges, nicotine patches or e-cigarettes or any device used for the vaporization of liquid nicotine) within the last 12 months?

-American AmicableDuring the past 12 months have you used tobacco in any form (excluding occasional pipe and cigar use)?Yes
+American AmicableYesDuring the past 12 months have you used tobacco in any form (excluding occasional pipe and cigar use)?

-AIGIn the past 12 months, has the Proposed Insured used tobacco or nicotine-delivery products in any form?No
+AIGNoIn the past 12 months, has the Proposed Insured used tobacco or nicotine-delivery products in any form?

 The results show that Transamerica, Liberty Bankers, Sons of Norway, and AIG do not consider cigars for non-smoking rates.
-This means that smokers who smoke cigars will not receive these companies’ non-smoking rates.
+This means smokers who smoke cigars will not receive these companies’ non-smoking rates.

 Americo and American Amicable will offer non-smoker rates for cigars.
 Americo offers non-smoking rates to individuals who quit smoking within the first three years of the policy, while American Amicable will qualify you for their non-smoker rates.